Find out how we deal with a noise nuisance report and when to report one.

 If we decide the noise is a 'statutory nuisance', we will issue a notice to prevent the noise happening.

 If the noise nuisance carries on and there is enough evidence, we can take the offender to court for not complying with the notice.

 You may also be able to take your own private legal action.

 If you have reported the problem and are concerned that not enough is being done, you can raise a 'Community Trigger'.

 The Community Trigger helps you get a review of your case by ourselves, the police and other parties, such as the housing provider.
 The review will focus on working together to find a solution.

 Noise complaints we can investigate:

-Complaints where the noise is a problem because the complainant is "sensitive" due to personal/medical reasons
+- Complaints where the noise is a problem because the person complaining is "sensitive" due to personal/medical reasons

-Noise from works e.g. road works due to gas/electric/water or works to the railway at night
+- Noise from works such as road works due to gas/electric/water or works to the railway at night